Pennsylvania Route 68: Beaver County

 Here, the road passes over Norfolk Southern's Fort Wayne Line and comes to an interchange with PA 65, at which point PA 51 heads east along with PA 65.
-Here, PA 68 splits from PA 51 and heads onto two-lane undivided Adams Street, coming to a traffic circle with PA 18, which heads south and cross the Ohio River on the Rochester–Monaca Bridge.
+Here, PA 68 splits from PA 51 and heads onto two-lane undivided Adams Street, coming to a traffic circle with PA 18, which heads south and crosses the Ohio River on the Rochester–Monaca Bridge.
 The route continues through residential areas with some businesses.
 PA 68 turns northwest onto Virginia Avenue and passes more homes, becoming the border between Rochester to the west and Rochester Township to the east.
 The road fully enters Rochester Township and passes through North Rochester before turning northeast and becoming Sunflower Road.
 The route curves east and enters Daugherty Township, winding northeast through more rural areas of homes.
 PA 68 runs through more rural residential areas with some fields and woods, turning east before heading southeast into New Sewickley Township.
 The road reaches the community of Sunflower, turning northeast to run through more wooded areas with some farms and homes.
 The route passes through Unionville before passing under I-76 (Pennsylvania Turnpike) and intersecting the northern terminus of PA 989.
 PA 68 winds northeast through more farmland and woodland with some residences, crossing into Marion Township.